Is it Safe to Travel to Cabo San Lucas? Cabo Safety Tips

 While the tourist areas of Cabo are safe, it’s still important to exercise caution and use your noggin.

 Walking alone at night in any city can make you more susceptible to crime.
 It’s preferable to travel with at least one other person at night.
-Take a taxi if you need to get somewhere by yourself.
+Take a taxi or Uber if you need to get somewhere by yourself.

 6) Be extra careful when drinking